therandomfool/FoodTruckProject/README.md

 - String and StringBuilder
 - Encapsulation
 - Objects and Classes
-- Inheritance in Java
+- Inheritance in Java (But not Polymorphism yet, that comes later)
 - printf()
 - Object Initialization
 - Visibility
-- Null Point Exception isn't scary, its just telling me, at a certain point of my code there is an object reference that has a null value.
+- Null Point Exception isn't scary, its just telling me, at a certain point of my code there is an object reference that has a null value, I am not handleing it properly.
 - In capturing the Highest Review how to capture non-sequential data.
 Up to this point it has all been very sequential/linear data we have trying to represent.
 This required a different approach to capturing the Highest Review Score